Slurm job priorities#

 In the example above, we can see under the ST

-It is worth noting that queueing many jobs at once is possible, and Slurm will manage the priorities accordingly.
+It is worth noting that Slurm will take into account all the queued jobs and users and manage their priorities accordingly.
 Therefore, a job submitted last can end up running before other jobs that were already queuing.
 What matters is not when or how many jobs were submitted, but the job's computed priority.

 Big submissions

 We do not recommend submitting jobs in batches of thousands or higher, as this can put a big load on the whole batch system.
-If you find yourself in the need to queue thousands of jobs at a time, we suggest you please get in contact with us before doing so.
+If you find yourself needing to queue thousands of jobs at a time, either use job arrays, or get in contact with us before doing so.

 Checking job priority#